igordejanovic/parglare/docs/actions.md

 to some higher concept.
 E.g. in the calc example actions are called to calculate sub-expressions.

+!!! note

+    LR parser can call the actions during parsing.
+GLR parser always build the parse forest and the actions can be called afterwards on a chosen tree with `parser.call_actions`.

 There are two consideration to think of:

 - Which actions are called?
 - When actions are called?

 ## Custom actions and built-in actions